Farama-Foundation/gym-docs/docs/pages/environments/atari/double_dunk.md

 via `gym.make`.

 ### Rewards
 Scores follow the rules of basketball.
-You can get either 3 points, 2 points foul line) gqdepending from where you shoot.
+You can get either 3 points, 2 points foul line) depending from where you shoot.
 After a defensive foul, a successful shot from the foul line gives you 1 point.